-The dunes and beach at Winterton-on-Sea give the settlement a wild and windswept character, which is almost unique to this part of the coastline.
-The open and exposed aspect allows some views to the sea and glimpses of the sand dunes.
-This is treasured by those who live in the community and priority should be on retaining such views and character.

-The dunes are also under high recreational pressure, used extensively by residents and visitors, mostly on foot.
-The dunes are designated a SSSI, AONB, SAC and NNR which affords them protection and there are active plans in place to support their conservation.
+- 51. The dunes, dune grassland, dune heath and beach at Winterton-on-Sea give the settlement a wild and windswept character, which is almost unique to this part of the coastline.
+The open and exposed aspect allows some views to the sea and glimpses of the sand dunes from the village centre.
+This is treasured by those who live in the community and priority should be on retaining such views and character. - 52.
+The dunes are under high recreational pressure, used extensively by residents and visitors, mostly on foot.
+The dunes are designated a Site of Special Scientific Interest (SSSI), Area of Outstanding Natural Beauty (AONB), Special Area of Conservation (SAC) and National Nature Reserve (NNR), which affords them protection and there are active plans in place to support their conservation.
 However, recent monitoring shows that a proportion are in an unfavourable condition and high visitor numbers has caused some erosion, particularly on key paths between the car parking and beach.
 The beach and dunes are also under threat due to a changing coastline, which is exacerbated by sea level rises due to climate change.

-Winterton Beach and dunes
+Winterton beach and dunes

-There are three County Wildlife Sites in Winterton-on-Sea.
+53. There are three County Wildlife Sites in Winterton-on-Sea.
 The settlement edge to the north includes Decoy Wood and South Wood County Wildlife Site, which forms part of the buffer to the Winterton Dunes.
 It comprises a varied range of habitats including broadleaf semi natural woodland alongside grassland and scrub.
-Directly north of this is North Wood CWS, an enclosed area of wet heathland and acidic grassland grazed by sheep, then furthest north a block of young broadleaved woodland.
+Directly north of this is North Wood County Wildlife Site, an enclosed area of wet heathland and acidic grassland grazed by sheep, then furthest north a block of young broadleaved woodland.
 The third site, situated behind the church and known as Parish Council Land consists of dense scrub and woodland.
 This site is divided by several drainage ditches supporting a range of species.

-Although these high value areas of ecology and biodiversity are afforded protection already, a policy is included within this neighbourhood plan to provide clarity on what this means for local development or related planning changes.
+- 54. The parish's proximity to the Broads, which has a status equivalent to a national park, and a number of important wildlife designations, is also part of what makes Winterton-on-Sea special. - 55.
+Although these high value areas of ecology and biodiversity are afforded protection already, a policy is included within this Neighbourhood Plan to provide clarity on what this means for local development or related planning changes. - 56.
 Biodiversity net gain can be assessed and measured using DEFRA's biodiversity metric.
 The Neighbourhood Plan felt it important to specify a percentage gain as a minimum to avoid proposals seeking to exploit the aim of the policy by providing negligible net gains of, for example 0.1%.
 Ten percent has been chosen as reasonable as this was the minimum net gain proposed by the Government in its consultation on the matter by DEFRA in December 2018 and this is likely to be carried forward in legislation.
+A 10% net gain will be applied unless a higher standard is required by the Environment Bill.
 The provision of habitat, whether on-site or through off-site arrangements or contributions, can be part of a multi-functional scheme that, for example, also delivers landscaping or open space.
-Successful implementation of biodiversity net gain would restore and create high-quality habitats that can provide a home for a diverse range of species and build resilience to climate change.
+Successful implementation of biodiversity net gain would restore and create high-quality habitats that can provide a home for a diverse range of species and build resilience to climate change. - 57.
+The requirement for development to achieve a net gain for biodiversity should be applied other than for very minor changes such as extensions to houses and brownfield development.